bramleyccslab/website_files/content/publication/2023-01-01_cheyette2023people.md

 +++
-title = "People seek easily interpretable information" date = "2023-03-01" publication_types = ["4"]
+title = "Limits on information-processing governs active learning in humans" date = "2023-03-01" publication_types = ["4"]
 publication = "_Proceedings of the 45th Annual Meeting of the Cognitive Science Society_"